interactive brokers fraud Interactive Brokers rating

 IBKR Review

-The trade ticket has six order types and bracket orders (stop loss and take profit).
-There’s also a checkbox for a price management algorithm.
+The trade ticket has six trade types, plus bracket orders (stop loss and take profit).
+There’s an option to add a price management algorithm for advanced trades.

 Mobile App